MalteHerrmann/ResearchTendermint/README.md

 and the attackers can control the reduction of throughput of the blockchain or bring it to a halt altogether.

+If malicious behavior,
-If malicious behavior in form of double-voting or light client attacks is suspected by a node an `Evidence` message can be sent to notify the network of this behavior.
+e.g. in form of double-voting attacks, is suspected by a node an `Evidence` message can be sent to notify the network of this behavior.
 It is up to the application layer to evaluate the evidence